For the 2024/25 academic year, funding is open to both UK and International research students.

 - UK Applicants: HetSys provides funding for the four-year programme to UK students.

 - International Applicants: We expect a small number of fully funded international places to be available on a competitive basis to exceptional students of any citizenship.
-Applications must be submitted by 21 January 2021, and must include responses to the following questions within the supporting statement:
+Applications must be submitted by 28 February 2024, and must include responses to the following questions within the personal statement:

 - Describe your academic history, skills, expertise, professional experience and awards or publications and how these prepare you for the HetSys training programme (300 words maximum).